Punch the Clock: Retrospective appraisal

 In lists ranking Costello's albums from worst to best, Punch the Clock has placed modestly.
 In 2021, writers for Stereogum placed it at number nine (out of 27), saying that the artist's material ranges from "mostly good to excellent", but found the "overwhelming sonics" run their course throughout the album's runtime.
 A year later in 2022, Michael Gallucci placed it at number 10 (out of 29) in Ultimate Classic Rock, while Spin's Al Shipley placed it at number 23 (out of 31).
 Both gave high praise to "Shipbuilding" but found the production becomes overbearing at times.
 In 2013, NME ranked Punch the Clock at number 345 in its list of "the 500 Greatest Albums of All Time".

 Reissues

 Punch the Clock was first released on CD through Columbia and Demon in January 1988.
 Its first extended reissue through Demon in the UK and Rykodisc in the US on CD came on 24 February 1995, which included a slew of bonus tracks and Bubbles' original artwork.

 Punch the Clock was again reissued by Rhino Records on 9 September 2003 as a two-disc set with additional bonus tracks, totalling 40.
 The 2003 reissue was positively received.
-Zimmerman praised the bonus tracks as "perfectly complement[ing]" the originals, even finding the artist's ten solo demos highlight the strength of the songs themselves.
+Zimmerman praised the bonus tracks as "perfectly complement[ing]" the originals, even finding Costello's ten solo demos highlighted the strength of the songs themselves.
 Wilde felt the bonus disc "redeemed" the record.
 It was later remastered and reissued by UMe on 6 November 2015.

 Track listing

-All songs written by Elvis Costello, except "Shipbuilding" (lyrics by Costello, music by Clive Langer).
+All songs are written by Elvis Costello, except where noted.